diamant711/Rayleigh-Benard-Convection-Simulator/Mainpage.md

 * Homogenous boundary conditions are employed for pressure.
 * Boussinesq approximation is used to model the bouyancy driven flow.

-\image html Commands_explanation.png "User's commands explained @Riccardo Osvaldo Nana @Eleonora Delfrate" width=698 height=486
+\image html Commands_explanation.png "User's commands explained" width=698 height=486

 See also: